Make Photoshop Your Default Image Editor In Windows 10

 Written by Steve Patterson.
 In this tutorial, we'll learn how to make Adobe Photoshop your default image viewer and editor for popular file formats like JPEG, PNG and TIFF, as well as Photoshop's own PSD format, in Windows 10.
 By "default image viewer and editor", I mean rather than Windows 10 opening your image files in some other program, like its built-in Photos app or the Windows Photo Viewer, you'll be able to double-click on your images in File Explorer and have them open directly and automatically in Photoshop!

 At the time I'm writing this, Photoshop CC 2015.5 is the latest version of Photoshop, so that's what I'll be setting as my default editor, but you can use these same steps with whichever version of Photoshop you currently have installed.
 Note, though, that this tutorial is specifically for Windows 10 users.
 If you're running Windows 8 or 8.1, you'll want to check out the previous version of this tutorial.
-We also have tutorials on setting Photoshop as your default image editor in Windows 7 as well as Mac OS X.Download our tutorials as print-ready PDFs!
+We also have tutorials on setting Photoshop as your default image editor in Windows 7 as well as Mac OS X.Get all of our tutorials as print-ready PDFs!

 Turning On File Name Extensions